atenasadat/CSCI360-Lab1/README.md

 Grading for this lab consists of two main parts:
 Algorithmes soundness(60 pts) :
-Full implementation of the DFS algorithm with comprehensible comments (30 pts) Full implementation of the BFS algorithm with comprehensible comments (30 pts)
+- Full implementation of the DFS algorithm with comprehensible comments (30 pts)
+- Full implementation of the BFS algorithm with comprehensible comments (30 pts)

-Passing multiple testcases(40 pts):
+Passing multiple test cases(40 pts):
-We have  4 test cases (2 for each algorithm).
+- We have  4 test cases (2 for each algorithm).
 Your code must pass all the test cases to get the full grade in this section.
 Each test case has 10 pts.